From ¥22600 ¥15600

 No cancellation fee, cancel any time

-Summer Campaign Enter the coupon code "SUMMER" for an ADDITIONAL 20% OFFOnline reservations only.
+Autumn Campaign Enter the coupon code "FALL" for an ADDITIONAL 20% OFFOnline reservations only.

 Click button below to make a payment.

 Kaiseki Kyoto, Kaiseki Ryori Meal in Kyoto – Lunch or Dinner